ntnn/tensile/README.md

-# tensile your systems
+# tensile

-tensile is a yak shaving exercise to write a config management ecosystem a la Puppet, Ansible, Chef etc.pp. in go.
+tensile is a yak shaving exercise to write a config management ecosystem a la Puppet, Ansible, Chef etc.pp. in Go.

 The existing config management solutions all have hefty pros and cons and require either infrastructure, hacks, wrappers and/or get very